top of page

 Electrical systems need regular checks to stay safe and work well.
 For rental properties, an EICR (Electrical Installation Condition Report) is required every 5 years.
 However, electricians may recommend more frequent checks if the system is old, worn, or misused.
 Regular EICRs, as part of your electrical services, help keep landlords, tenants, and homeowners safe.
 They can also find any repairs needed before selling or moving, so you can avoid bigger issues later.

-How to Make The EICR Inspection Easy
+How to Make Your EICR Inspection Easy

-Hire a Qualified Electrician Choose an electrician with the right certifications, like those from the National Inspection Council for Electrical Installation or the Electrical Contractors' Association.
-Always ask to see their qualifications before the inspection.
+Choose an electrician with the right certifications, like from the National Inspection Council for Electrical Installation or the Electrical Contractors' Association.
+Always ask to see their credentials before the inspection.

 Insurance